Nightjar LogoSign in

 A 2024 study from Oxford (Califano & Spence, n=297) found that AI-generated food images were rated more appetizing than real food photos when viewers did not know the source.
 AI leveraged symmetry, optimal lighting, and color saturation to outperform reality.
 But when participants were told the images were AI-generated, the preference gap disappeared entirely.

-Professor Charles Spence noted: "AI-generated visuals may offer cost-saving opportunities for marketers by reducing food photography expenses, but these findings highlight potential risks of intensifying 'visual hunger' -- where viewing food imagery triggers appetite and cravings."
+Professor Charles Spence noted that AI-generated visuals may offer cost-saving opportunities for marketers by reducing food photography expenses, while raising potential risks of intensifying "visual hunger," the effect where viewing food imagery triggers appetite and cravings.

 A 2025 study published in Appetite (Diel et al., n=95) went further.
-Imperfect AI-generated food images -- those that are "almost real" but contain subtle visual errors -- were rated significantly more uncanny and less pleasant than either clearly unrealistic or fully realistic images.
+Imperfect AI-generated food images, those that are "almost real" but contain subtle visual errors, were rated significantly more uncanny and less pleasant than either clearly unrealistic or fully realistic images.
 The classic uncanny valley, applied to food.

 Fresh Food Textures, Poured Liquids, and Steam